ScholarPress COinS should support multiple values for some DC fields

 #7 Updated by Boone Gorges almost 2 years ago

 Hi Dan - A quick ping on this.
 Any thoughts about whether it'd be hard to implement?
 It could be a relatively easy win, if you can leverage an existing multiple-values interface.
 (Maybe you can repurpose some logic from the group social media selectors?)

 #9 Updated by Daniel Jones over 1 year ago

 I've got this up and running for version 2.2 of the plugin - https://github.com/scholarpress/scholarpress-coins/commit/d330a4a0131913fe68a0066977f744d152aa6842

 Boone, or someone else, other eyes and some quick testing would be great.
 I think it's working but it's been finicky in the past.

-#10 Updated by Boone Gorges about 1 month ago
+#10 Updated by Boone Gorges over 1 year ago

 Functionality generally looks good to me.
 I never would have thought to store all last names together and all first names together, instead of as pairs, but it seems to work :)